fiji-flo/duell/README.md

 ### Load a Game

 To load a game, put the game description file into the repository root directory.
-Next go to the web interface and enter the exact filename into the input field right in front of the *Load Game* button.
+Next go to the web interface and enter the exact file name into the input field right in front of the *Load Game* button.
 Press the button to set up the new game.